ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.wamo/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->

+**WORK IN PROGRESS**
+* (smarthausleben) FIX: [interfaceBusy] flag was not reset after AXIOS interface handler error
+* (smarthausleben) ADD: 'WatchDog' function for interfaceBusy flag.
+Flag will be reset after defined amount of requests

 ### 0.2.13 (2022-10-12)
 * (smarthausleben) add: new property "createoOnStartup" in DeviceParameter
 * (smarthausleben) add: new property "saveRawData" in DeviceParameter